TrostAft/TrostAft.github.io/index.md

 ## About Me
 - Math and CS guy
-- Likes Numerical Methods and Computational Math.
+- Research interests in Computational Math.
 - Not great at web design (sorry)

 ## Skills
-- Linux: Heavy user for 4 years.
+- Linux: Heavy user since 2015.
 - Fluent with (num/sci/sym)py
 - Knows C and C++ for runtime sensitive simulations
     - Fluent with Eigen, libigl.